 Those last two were nearly zero.

-Throughout our analysis, we saw several consistent themes.
+For those interested in how to rank in YouTube, we saw several consistent themes.
 The most important aspects of ranking well are:

 - Watch time

 - Broad match keyword targeting across title, description, and keyword tags

 For the rest of this post, I’ll review each of the factors we analyzed in depth, provide analysis, and share some takeaways and action items based on the learnings.